 From sampling your albums, your music seems more timeless than timely.
 You aren't making time-sensitive statements.

 You're back at Eddie Owens' Red Clay Theater this month.
 He's a tireless music supporter.

 I met him when he moved out to Gwinnett to do the Red Clay and he's been so supportive.
 He was very encouraging for the monthly web-based YouTube show ["Wednesday Writers Series"] I wanted to do.
 He was all for it.
 I host it and we have national and local acts.
 We're getting multi-platinum songwriters coming in and we're just enjoying it.
 The songwriters play and we all tell stories.
 Just like with ESOEBO the band, we're just steering it and seeing what happens.
 It's on the Eddie Owens Presents website.
 It's like a Bluebird writers-in-the-round-type show.

 You're putting Duluth on the map because people can see these showcases around the world.

 And you know, Eddie still treats everyone the same.
-If they're a touring professional or a 14-year-old playing for the first time, he treats everybody with the exact same respect and kindness.
+If you're a touring professional or a 14-year-old playing for the first time, he treats everybody with the exact same respect and kindness.
 He truly loves music, songwriters and people.
 He's as genuine as can be and I think people really react to that.

 You wear your influences your guitar strap, not on your sleeve.

 You go from duo to full-band shows, yet you never rehearse.
-But it seems to work out fine.
+But it seems to always work out fine.

 If you get to the core of ESOEBO, it's guitar, cello and voices.
 We joke that since we don't rehearse, every show's a practice for the next gig.
 It relieves expectation and perfectionism because we really don't know what it's gonna sound like before we do it.
 I delight in what everyone plays.
-I know they have great taste and amazing skills, so there's no way to do it "right," because we haven't done it yet.
+I know they have great taste and amazing skills so there's no way to do it "right," because we haven't done it yet.

-You've had a few health issues but they certainly haven't slowed your creativity.
+You've had a few health issues, but they certainly haven't slowed your creativity.

 Three years ago last month, I was diagnosed with stage four colon cancer.
-I've had 46 rounds of chemo, two rounds of radiation, pneumonia three times and had part of my colon, liver, lungs and brain removed.
+I've had 46 rounds of chemo, two rounds of radiation, pneumonia three times and had parts of my colon, liver, lungs and brain removed.
 If I could say anything, I'd say to go get a colonoscopy and do it early.
-I waited.
+But I waited.
 It's a lot easier to deal with when it's just a polyp, before it starts to spread to other parts of the body.

 How are you feeling now?

 Grateful.
 When I have chemo, I'm basically a vegetable all that week.
 I kinda come out of it by Friday night and we've played shows on Friday nights of chemo week.
 Right now, things are shrinking, so that's pretty much where it's at.